 Final Thoughts and

 This brings me back to the struggle I have with making friends.
 Am I unintentionally passing it on to her?
 Before she was born, I thought it’d be easier to make friends as a mom.
 I thought there’d be play groups and more ways to connect.
 Of course we’d have something huge in common, being a mother.
 Then real life happens, insecurities pop up and then motherhood becomes more isolating than ever.
 Most of the play groups or children’s activities in my area are during the day.
-I’m a working mom, so it’s not possible to attend.
+Childrens activities and play groups are great places for making mom friends if you are a sahm or have a flexible work schedule.
+Unfortunately, I’m a working mom with a standard work schedule, so it’s not possible to attend.
 There are also the logistics of transportation which makes things even more complicated and I usually decide it’s not worth climbing the mountain.